 Dr. Morales-Ponce employs algorithmic techniques to deliver practical cooperative robot applications.
 After earning his Ph.D. in Computer Science from Carleton University, he completed one year of postdoctoral training at Carleton University and two years at Chalmers University of Technology, where he participated in a cooperative vehicles project funded by the European Union.
 Morales-Ponce joined the CSULB Computer Engineering and Computer Science department in 2015.
 He has published her work in more than 30 peer-reviewed journal and conference proceedings.

 Dr. Sayadi’s research interests include hardware security, computer architecture, computer systems cybersecurity, applied machine learning, and energy-efficient computing.
 In his current research, he uses effective artificial intelligence and machine learning techniques to address emerging hardware and architecture cybersecurity challenges such as microarchitectural run-time malware detection and side-channel attacks analysis.
-He joined the CSULB Department of Computer Engineering and Computer Science in Fall 2019, after earning his Ph.D. in Electrical and Computer Engineering from George Mason University.
-He received his M.S. degree in Computer Engineering from Sharif University of Technology.
 Dr. Sayadi is a two-time recipient of the Provost Doctoral Fellowship from George Mason University.
 He is the director of the CECS's Intelligent, Secure, and Energy-Efficient Computer Systems (ISEC) Lab.
-He has published his work in various prestigious venues of computer systems and electronic design automation such as Design Automation Conference (DAC), International Conference On Computer Aided Design (ICCAD), Design, Automation & Test in Europe Conference & Exhibition (DATE), and Asia and South Pacific Design Automation Conference (ASP-DAC).
+He has published his work in the proceedings of the Design Automation Conference (DAC), Int'l.
+Conference on Computer Aided Design (ICCAD), Design, Automation & Test in Europe Conference & Exhibition (DATE), and Asia and South Pacific Design Automation Conference (ASP-DAC).